Last Updated: October 30, 2022

 Do Grackles and Starlings Flock Together?

-The truth is that if you want to spot a grackle, look for any large flock of starlings, and you might see a grackle in between.
+If you want to spot a grackle, then look for any large flock of starlings, and you might see a grackle in between.
 This is because these birds flock together after the nesting season.

 Starling vs Grackle vs Blackbird - Are There Any Differences?